Veriff API Documentation and API Reference

 API headers

-• X-HMAC-SIGNATURE: string (required) is an HMAC-SHA256 hex encoded keyed hash using your shared secret key
+• x-hmac-signature: string (required) - HMAC-SHA256 hex encoded keyed hash using your shared secret key.
+Required to authenticate the response sender.

-• CONTENT-TYPE: string (required for POST/PATCH calls) indicates the media type of the resource (application/json or a media format)
+• content-type: string (required for POST/PATCH calls) - Media type of the resource (application/json)

 Backwards compatible changes